Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/README.md

 ---

 ## Problem Statement
 In today's highly competitive e-commerce landscape, businesses like Amazon USA face the challenge of managing and extracting insights from large volumes of transactional data.
-Key business areas, including sales performance, customer behavior, inventory management, and operational efficiency, require deeper exploration to identify growth opportunities and bottlenecks.
+Key business areas, including sales performance, customer behavior, morst returned products, inventory management, and operational efficiency, require deeper exploration to identify growth opportunities and bottlenecks.

 This project addresses the following critical questions: